leahmeiv/BudgetBuddy/README.md

 - Began creating HTML files to start creating the base design of the web application
 - home.html mockup completed
 -about.html mockup completed
+- Attempted to do react, will do html instead.

 <img src="images/home-page-mock-up.png">
 <img src="images/about-page-mockup.png">